 - Increased emphasis on data management

-- Focused on on dissemination and feedback to projects and programs
+- Focus on information sharing and feedback to projects and programs

 - Reliance on partnerships

 Ultimately, the framework creates a flexible, yet consistent, monitoring and evaluation approach.
 This approach will help us determine if a project is successful, improve the effectiveness of our work, and measure progress towards our desired program outcomes.
 The details outlined below demonstrate how the Community-based Restoration Program implements the framework.

 The NOAA Restoration Center uses a tiered approach that distinguishes between implementation monitoring and effectiveness monitoring.